jisaksson/add-vhost-db-for-wp/README.md

 Script that automates site setup from backups for macos

-*edit addvhost for your env
+* Edit addvhost for your env
-*place addvhost to /usr/local/bin
+* Place addvhost to /usr/local/bin
-*run addvhost with sudo
+* Run addvhost with sudo

 XAMPP, Apache, MySQL